greenelab/connectivity-search-manuscript/manuscript.md

 These colors are listed and programmatically accessible in the [`hetionet`](https://github.com/hetio/hetionet) repository under `/describe/styles.json`.

 At the time of developing connectivity search, Hetionet already had an established palette of colors (from Project Rephetio).
-To avoid confusion, we were [careful](https://github.com/hetio/hetionet/pull/18) to keep the general hue of each metanode color the same for backwards compatibility, e.g. genes stayed generally blue, diseases stayed generally brown.
+To avoid confusion, we were [careful](https://github.com/hetio/hetionet/pull/18) to keep the general hue of each metanode color the same for backward compatibility, e.g. genes stayed generally blue, diseases stayed generally brown.
 In this way, this palette selection was more of a modernization/refresh.
-For cohesiveness, accessibility, and aesthetic appeal, we used the professionally-curated Material Design palette as a source for the specific color values.
+For cohesiveness, accessibility, and aesthetic appeal, we used the professionally curated Material Design palette as a source for the specific color values.

 The palette is now used in all Hetio-related applications and materials.
 This is not just to maintain a consistent look and feel across the Hetio organization, but to convey clear and precise meaning.